orkes-io/orkes-conductor-client/docs/workflow/README.md

 ### Terminate running workflows

-Terminates a running workflow.
-Any pending tasks are cancelled and no further work is scheduled for this workflow upon termination.
-A failure workflow will be triggered, but can be avoided if `trigger_failure_workflow` is set to False.
+Used to terminate a running workflow.
+Any pending tasks are canceled, and no further work is scheduled for this workflow upon termination.
+A failure workflow will be triggered but can be avoided if `trigger_failure_workflow` is set to False.

 ```java
 To Do